Afrique Santé & Environnement (ASE)

 Our Mission

 ASE is an International Consulting Firm with headquarters in Atlanta, USA.
-ASE was founded in 1992 to provide consulting services in Global Health, Sports Development, and Environmental issues.
+ASE was founded in 1992 to provide consulting services in Global Health: Tropical Medicine, HIV/AIDS, Epidemiology, Health Information Systems, Malaria, MCH, Child Survival, Monitoring & Evaluation, Emergency & Disaster Care, Environmental issues: Wildlife Conservation of Endangered Species, and Sports Development: Sports Medicine & Testing, International & National Competitions, Training for the Olympics..

-In 2011, former President of Botswana Festus Mogae and former U.S. Health and Human Services Secretary Michael O. Leavitt led a High-Level In dependant panel of experts that conducted an independent and thorough review of the Global Fund’s financial safeguards.
-Both Gutekunst and Butcher from ASE were invited to join a a Team of 7 Technical Support Team members working with the 7 High-Level Panel members.
+In 2011, former President of Botswana Festus Mogae and former U.S. Health and Human Services Secretary Michael O. Leavitt led a High-Level Independent Panel of experts that conducted an independent and thorough review of The Global Fund’s financial safeguards.
+Both Dr. Marc-Daniel Gutekunst and Richard O. Butcher II from ASE were invited to join a a Team of 7 Technical Support Team members working with The Global Fund 7 High-Level Independent Panel members.

-Forging New Tomorrows, Inc. (FNT), a non-profit organization co-chaired by Ambassador Andrew YOUNG and Dr. Marc Daniel GUTEKUNST was founded in 1994 to implement in Rwanda the Post War Rehabilitation & Development Program (PWRDP) (public health and environmental program) designed by ASE in partnership with the Rwanda Ministry of Health and the ORTPN (Rwanda Office of Tourism and National Parks).
+Atlanta 1996 Centennial Foundation, a non-profit organization -- since 1996 H.S.H.
+Prince Albert II of Monaco has served as Honorary Chair of the Atlanta 1996 Centennial Foundation, Inc. -- Co-Chaired by Ambassador Andrew Young and Dr. Gutekunst that was founded in 1994 to implement in Rwanda the Post War Rehabilitation & Development Program (PWRDP) (public health and environmental program) designed by ASE in partnership with the Rwanda Ministry of Health and the ORTPN (Rwanda Office of Tourism and National Parks).